whataboutyou-ai/eunomia/sdks/langchain/README.md

-# Eunomia SDK for Langchain
+# Eunomia SDK for LangChain

-This package allows to streamline [Langchain's loaders][langchain-loaders-docs] resources and their metadata to the Eunomia server for an easier policy configuration process.
+This package allows to streamline [LangChain's loaders][langchain-loaders-docs] resources and their metadata to the Eunomia server for an easier policy configuration process.

 ## Installation